manan-ec/manan-ec.github.io/devlog/mar24-week-3.md

 ### Thursday, Mar 20:

+Started @8:00

 - 08:30 - Gave a PR for woodwork not being deleted if it has only 1 side.
 - 09:00 - Fixed the switch bug, submitted PR.
 - 10:00 - Working on lazy loading materials reel.
 - 12:30 - Fixed it, submitted PR.
 - 13:30 - Working on Woodwork not refreshing after updating in design modal.
 - 14:30 - Fixed it, submitted PR.
+- 16:00 - Unable to reproduce 3D erroring on L woodworks.
+- 19:00 - Trying to reproduce scene not loading issue.

+Sign out @20:00